BARD GRADUATE HOUSING INFORMATION

 - Robbins Addition – Large corridor-style residence hall located on north campus.
 Coin operated laundry facility, common area shared kitchen and lounge shared by all students.
 Each air conditioned room has a full private bathroom.
 There are a total of eight graduate students assigned to this separate corridor among senior (undergraduates).
 Practice rooms on site.

-Kappa House – Small house located in a central campus location, close to the library, dining hall and gymnasium.
-Kappa offers seven bedrooms (two bedrooms are shared and four are individual bedrooms) all on one level which include a kitchen, sitting area, 2 bathrooms and a washer/dryer.
+- Brook House – Small house located in a central campus location, close to the library, dining hall and gymnasium.
+Brook House offers five single occupancy bedrooms on one level which includes a kitchen, sitting area, bathroom and a washer/dryer.